Night to Unite

-Exceptional law enforcement service creating a safe and secure community that is a desirable place in which to live, learn, work and play.
+The St. Anthony Police Department is committed to hire, develop, and retain dedicated professionals who are devoted to exceptional policing service and creating a safe and secure community that is a desirable place in which to live, learn, work and play.

 About Our Department

-Our Department places an added emphasis on public service, public relations, juvenile relations, and crime prevention.
-The emphasis must be present in all our police activities on a day to day basis, and apply equally to all citizens.
-We must seek to provide a personalized service to our residents in the interest of effective public and juvenile relations.
+Historically, our department has placed an added emphasis on public service, public relations, juvenile relations, and crime prevention.
+The emphasis will continue to remain present in all our police activities on a day to day basis, and apply equally to all citizens.
+We must seek to provide a personalized service to our residents in the interest of effective public relations.

-The St. Anthony Police Department has a total of 23 sworn officers and 3 full-time civilian staff and 1 part-time data entry clerk.
+The St. Anthony Police Department has a total of 20 sworn officers, 2 full-time civilian staff, and 1 full-time Community Service Officer.
 Additionally, the Department has 14 Reserve Officers.
-The Department also provides police services for the cities of Falcon Heights and Lauderdale on a contractual basis.
+The Department also provides police services for the city of Lauderdale on a contractual basis.